 In the following section, we tell you how you can increase scalp blood supply and enjoy its many benefits.

 Expert Tips To Increase Blood Circulation To Your Scalp

 Applying gentle pressure during a scalp massage can facilitate good blood circulation.
 It promotes scalp oxygenation and detoxifies the hair follicle cells.
 However, it is important to pick the right massaging method to prevent any possible hair damage and boost scalp nourishment.

 - Gently massage your scalp with your fingertips, in circular motions.
 Focus on the hair roots to improve blood circulation to the scalp.

 - You may also go for a simple hair scalp massager or a similar electronic device.

 A study conducted on 1899 patients with androgenic alopecia and published in Dermatology and Therapy found that a daily massage effort of 11 to 20 minutes and a mean adherence of 7.4 to 6.6 months resulted in stabilization or regrowth of hair in 68.9% of cases.

 2. Use Diluted Essential Oils On Your Scalp

-Essential oils (especially peppermint oil) and their aroma help relieve stress and enhance free blood flow by opening up the blood vessels surrounding your hair follicles (2).
+Essential oils (especially rosemary and peppermint oils) and their aroma help relieve stress and enhance scalp health by encouraging free blood flow by opening up the blood vessels surrounding your hair follicles (2).